kaist-cp/kecc-public/README.md

 ```

 `<fuzz-option>` can be `--print` or `--irgen`.
 It shall be the one used in [Run](#run).

-For more information on usage, please refer to the [Fuzzer User's Manual](tests/README.md).
+For more information, please refer to the [Fuzzer User's Manual](tests/README.md).

 ### Install